Adventure Island (TV series): Puppets

 A female version of Samson, operated by Liz Harris, appeared for several weeks in 1971 when Ernie Bourne was forced to take a break for health reasons.

-Gussie is probably the most notorious, but least remembered, puppet character on Adventure Island.
-A brilliant McEwan creation, his intensely squawking voice, disruptive manner and constant teasing of Nancy Cato took the hilarious whining of Leonardo de Fun Bird (from The Magic Circle Club) to a completely new level.
-When McEwan left the show, Gussie was replaced by a more cultured female galah, Gracie, who was slightly taller in stature.

 Samson was a large hand puppet, similar to a muppet.
 All the other puppets were mechanical creations.
 The operator would pull down on a rod, either underneath or inside the body of the puppet, to open the mouth or beak.
 The show's puppets were constructed by Axel Axelrad, who was typically named in the credits simply as "Axel".

 Magic

 As in The Magic Circle Club all of the characters in Adventure Island, including the hostesses, possessed magic powers which they could call upon if the need arose.
 These were used sparingly, most likely because of technical difficulties in performing videotape drop-edits with the cumbersome videotape technology of the day.

 Each Friday episode generally concluded with the hostess visiting Adventure Island and sitting with the characters to discuss the week's adventure.
 She would transport herself there by clicking her fingers.

 Samson (the pussycat) was actually a magic cat who would be invisible until Monday afternoon's episode.
 To make him appear, the hostess would need to answer a question he would ask from "beyond".
 He would disappear again on Friday afternoons by sneezing.